Horseback Riders Embark on a Journey to Well-Being

 Psychic sensations:

-Unlike equestrian tourism, traditional horseback riding is a practice—a world unto itself—governed by numerous rules.
+Unlike equestrian tourism, traditional horseback riding is a practice—a world unto itself—governed by numerous standards.
 This is what Dominique and Alain highlighted with the following quote:

-“Once in Burgundy, we were out on a trail ride and had stabled our horses at the Cluny stud farm, so that evening (…) we found ourselves right next to an international show jumping competition and everything.
-We really felt like we were being stared at, looked down on as if we weren’t part of the same world, when I wanted to tell them, ‘Our horses don’t jump the bars you jump, but what our horses have just done in a single day—passing 50 meters from the TGV without batting an ear, sometimes going under highways and through tunnels where the horse stays calm—your horses wouldn’t do that.’”
+“Once, when we were in Burgundy on a trail ride, we were boarding our horses at the Cluny stud farm, and so that evening (…) we found ourselves right next to an international show jumping competition and everything.
+We really felt like we were being stared at, looked down on as if we weren’t from the same world, even though I wanted to tell them, ‘Our horses don’t jump the bars that you jump, but what our horses have just done in a single day—passing 50 meters from the TGV without batting an ear, sometimes going under highways and through tunnels where the horse stays calm—your horses wouldn’t do that.’”

 These standards are particularly evident in large equestrian facilities.
 Smaller facilities manage to attract both competitive riders and equestrian tourists.
-What sets the world of classical riding apart is that there’s a lot of“show-off” behavior; with many “well-off” people who can afford to buy a €5,000 saddle, €300 sequined breeches, an €800 riding helmet with Swarovski crystals, a €20,000 horse, and so on.
-There’s no point in having exorbitantly priced gear; it has absolutely no impact on the performance of the rider or the horse.
+What’s different in the world of classical equestrianism is that there’s a lot of“show-off” behavior; with many “well-off” people who can afford to buy a €5,000 saddle, €300 sequined riding pants, an €800 riding helmet with Swarovski crystals, a €20,000 horse, and so on.
+There’s no point in having exorbitantly priced equipment—it has absolutely no impact on the performance of the rider or the horse.
 The traditional equestrian world is one that’s constantly judging.
-Trail riding is a sort of escape from the norms of traditional horseback riding.
+Trail riding is a kind of escape from the norms of traditional equestrianism.

 The results also highlight the sense of freedom that comes with travel.
-Traveling on horseback allows you to reach more places—as Alain would say, explaining that horses have a certain “ability to traverse terrain” —and to that we can add what Grégory said:
+Traveling on horseback allows you to reach more places—as Alain would say when explaining that horses have a certain “ability to traverse terrain” —and to that we can add what Grégory said:

-“It lets you reach places you probably couldn’t get to by car, and which would take much longer to reach on foot.”
+"It lets you reach places you probably couldn't get to by car—and that would take much longer to reach on foot."

-In some interviews, when asked about access to wildlife—Fabienne, for example—explained that it is easier to approach animals on horseback.
+In some interviews, when asked about access to wildlife—Fabienne, for example—explains that it is easier to approach the animals on horseback.
 Nature is a source of motivation for equestrian tourists.

 Discovering new landscapes is one of the reasons for practicing this activity mentioned by all respondents.
-The geography of the location matters: forest, sea, mountains, plains… What came up frequently in these interviews were wide-open spaces, followed by mountains or foothills and forests.
-Beyond these spaces, what stands out most is the connection to nature, the desire to connect with it and to benefit from the sense of well-being it provides.
-This sense of well-being translates into a different relationship with time and space for the rider.
+The geography of the location matters: forests, the sea, mountains, plains… What came up frequently in these interviews were wide-open spaces, followed by mountains and foothills, and forests.
+Beyond these landscapes, what stands out most is the connection to nature—the desire to connect with it and experience the sense of well-being it provides.
+This sense of well-being translates into a different relationship with time and space for those who engage in this activity.
 As Caroline points out, equestrian tourism allows her to

-“to step away for a bit from a society where everything is constantly in motion.”
+"To step away for a bit from a society where everything is constantly changing."

 Discovering other equestrian cultures, a certain open-mindedness

-Discovering other equestrian cultures reveals a certain openness of mind regarding the world of horses.
+Discovering other equestrian cultures reveals a certain open-mindedness regarding the world of horses.
 The way horses are treated varies from culture to culture:

 (Gregory)

-Emmy, who has moved to Finland, explains that the approach to horses there is much gentler, with everything focused on the horse’s well-being:
+Emmy, who has moved to Finland, explains that the approach to horses there is much gentler, and everything is focused on the horse’s well-being:

 "They may be a little ahead of the curve when it comes to ethology."